LoganBresnahan/coupon_marketplace/README.md

 The seed file can be found at:
 /coupon_marketplace/lib/coupon_marketplace/mix/tasks/seed.ex

-3. To re-seed the database run `mix reset`
+3. To re-seed the database run `mix ecto.reset`